javasoze/chirper/README.md

 1. [2] - Zookeeper
 2. [3] - Kafka
 3. [4] - Voldemort
-4. [1] - Streamer (Make sure your twitter username/password is set in the [config file](https://github.com/javasoze/chirper/blob/master/config/TwitterStreamer.conf))
+4. [1] - Streamer
 5. [5] - Search Node

 Each of the components are pre-configured, details see [configs](https://github.com/javasoze/chirper/tree/master/config).

-The last thing to run is a Restful servlet and interacts with the system (Comes with a beautiful UI):
+The last thing to run is a Restful servlet that interacts with the system (Comes with a beautiful UI):

     chirper$ sbt
     [info] Building project Chirper 1.0 against Scala 2.8.0